Perhaps, you have read a lot of information about dog anal glands or anal sac disease in dogs. But not all of it is true.

 - Biting of the affected area.

 - Pain when in bowel movement.

-- Brown stain on the floor and his bed.
+- Brown stains on the floor and his bed.

 - The anal site becomes swelling and redness.

 Some dogs may experience pain or discomfort during elimination or have trouble controlling their bowels or bladder.
 This condition can lead to severe infection and other health risks.

 Suppose you suspect anal sac disease in a home dog.
 In that case, it’s essential to see his doctor as soon as possible for treatment options and prevention precautions.

 A veterinarian will examine your pet thoroughly and give him a thorough examination to rule out any underlying medical problems.

 In most cases, removing affected glands is enough to stop the problem from recurring.
 In some cases, however, the abscesses are large and painful.
 Also, these cases often require surgery to remove them altogether.